Jeju Island Korea: the Beautiful Island of the Gods

 Other museums to take a look at during your time on the island include the Da Vinci Museum, Chocolate Museum, and the Jeju Mini-Mini Land.

 Feel the thrill as you descend below the sea surface to begin your undersea exploration.
-Look out for shipwreck, colorful tropical fish, and exotic sea plants.
+Look out for shipwrecks, colorful tropical fish, and exotic sea plants.

 Jeju Island is famous for its beautiful landscape scenery and paragliding is the perfect outdoor activity to take in a 360-degree view of this wonderful island.